Chorus America Education and Community Engagement Award

 • Outline the criteria used to evaluate the program, and the evaluation process.
 Provide sample evaluation data from the most recently completed program.
 (For example, if you distributed a survey to participants, please provide the summary results from that survey.)

-B. Submit operating and program budgets for the previous and current fiscal years of the program.
+• Submit program budgets for the previous and current fiscal years.
+Provide the general operating revenue and expenses of the organization for the previous and current fiscal years.

 Applications will only be accepted through CAAP